-In order to become more effective in the role of Governor, individuals are expected to participate in member and public meetings/events, which will help you to build relationships and become more confident at making direct contact with participating members (public and staff) and the wider-general public.
+In order to become more effective in the role of Governor, individuals are expected to participate in member and public meetings/events, which will help you to build relationships and become more confident at making direct contact with participating members (public and staff) and the wider-general public (at large).
 Governors are also asked to take part in effectiveness and performance self-assessments (via regular Governor questionnaires).

 Outside of meetings, communication with Governors is done via e-mail, therefore it is important that you have access to a computer/internet facilities.
-Virtual meetings are held via teleconferencing facilities and via live streaming (Microsoft Teams videoconferencing), therefore it is also important that you have access to a phone alongside a device e.g. computer, laptop, mobile phone etc. that you can download apps onto.
+Virtual meetings are held via video/teleconferencing facilities i.e. live-streaming via Microsoft Teams.
+It is therefore important that you have access to a phone alongside a device e.g. computer, laptop, mobile phone etc. that you can download apps onto.